ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 **placement strategies**
 **Cluster placement**– packs instances close together inside an Availability Zone.
 This strategy enables workloads to achieve the low-latency network performance necessary for tightly-coupled node-to-node communication that is typical of HPC applications.
-	recommended to launch the number of instances that is needed in the placement group in a single launch request and that you use the same instance type for all instances in the placement group. **Partition** – spreads your instances across logical partitions such that groups of instances in one partition do not share the underlying hardware with groups of instances in different partitions.
+	recommended to launch the number of instances that is needed in the **placement group** in a single launch request and that you use the same instance type for all instances in the placement group.
+	If we need to add another EC2 instance in a placement group then Stop and restart the instances in the Placement group and then try the launch again will allow AWS to move the instances to a hardware that has the capacity for all the requested instances.
+**Partition** – spreads your instances across logical partitions such that groups of instances in one partition do not share the underlying hardware with groups of instances in different partitions.
 This strategy is typically used by large distributed and replicated workloads, such as Hadoop, Cassandra, and Kafka.
 **Spread** – strictly places a small group of instances across distinct underlying hardware to reduce correlated failures.

 **Amazon Data Lifecycle Manager (Amazon DLM)** to automate the creation, retention, and deletion of snapshots taken to back up your Amazon EBS volumes.